 Misogynoir in America’s Healthcare System

-Misogynoir – a word that describes the intersecting experience of racism and sexism faced by Black women – also marks its presence in our healthcare system through a series of discriminatory and punitive policies and laws, along with the substandard level care that they often receive due to provider bias.
+Misogynoir – a word that describes the intersecting experience of racism and sexism faced by Black women – also marks its presence in our healthcare system through a series of discriminatory and punitive policies and laws, along with the substandard level of care that they often receive due to provider bias.
 Even Black mothers who are college educated experience a higher maternal mortality rate than women of all other races who never finished school.

 Jennie Joseph, midwife and CEO of The Birth Place, drew attention to the need for medical providers to receive antiracist training, citing a study that found a widespread belief among medical providers that Black people can endure higher thresholds of pain.
 “It’s about understanding the impact of your bias.
 Without looking at racism as part of it, we’re going in these circles where we’re not getting to solve the problem”.
 Joseph added that providers struggle as well, pointing to burnout, which “often overruns the good intentions that people bring to medical professions in the first place”.
 On top of this, providers who are Black women struggle to navigate the need to “have it all” as women of color.